Employees' rights and obligations

 If your employer does not pay you must contact them immediately orally, then in writing.
 If there is no response, contact your trade union or a lawyer / legal adviser.
 Document your claim with your employment contract, timesheets, payslips and/or any other similar documentation.

-You also have a duty to help ensure that the workplace has safe and justifiable working conditions.
+You also have a duty to help ensure that your workplace has safe and justifiable working conditions.
 General trust between you and your employer, cooperation and mutual respect in the workplace is fundamental.